Non-Surgical Spinal Treatment

 Shift Spinal Health · Adelaide

-For patients with disc injuries who've tried everything else — or who've been told surgery is the only option.
-Mechanical decompression targets the source of your pain, not just the symptoms.
+For patients with disc injuries who've tried other approaches — or who've been told surgery is the next step.
+Mechanical decompression works on the source of your pain, not just the symptoms.

 What Is It

-Decompression targets the disc itself — not just the pain around it.
+Decompression works on the disc itself — not just the pain around it.

 Spinal decompression is a non-surgical therapy that gently distracts the spine under precise mechanical tension.
-This creates a negative pressure environment inside the damaged disc, drawing in oxygen, nutrients, and fluid — the raw materials the disc needs to heal.
+This aims to create a negative pressure environment inside the affected disc, helping draw in oxygen, nutrients, and fluid to support the disc's healing environment.

-Unlike traction, which applies a generalised pull, the MT Core Smart Decompression targets specific spinal levels with controlled, computer-guided force.
-The result is a directed therapeutic effect at the exact disc causing your symptoms.
+Unlike traction, which applies a generalised pull, the MT Core Smart Decompression targets specific spinal levels with controlled, computer-guided force — a directed therapeutic effect at the disc level involved in your symptoms.

 The Technology

-The MT Core Smart Decompression — Adelaide's only system of its kind.
+The MT Core Smart Decompression — the first system of its kind in SA.

-Most decompression tables apply a fixed or manually adjusted pull.
-The MT Core Smart Decompression uses computer-controlled tension cycles that adjust in real time — allowing the paraspinal muscles to relax fully before each decompressive phase.
-This is what makes it clinically different.
+Many decompression tables apply a fixed or manually adjusted pull.
+The MT Core Smart Decompression uses computer-controlled tension cycles that adjust in real time — allowing the paraspinal muscles to relax before each decompressive phase.
+That's what makes it clinically distinctive.

 Shift was the first clinic in South Australia to bring this technology here.
-If you've had decompression elsewhere and didn't get results, it may not be the therapy that failed — it may have been the equipment.
+If you've had decompression elsewhere and didn't get the result you hoped for, it's worth a conversation about whether the MT Core's approach suits your presentation.

 Computer-Guided Tension

-The MT Core Smart Decompression cycles through precise decompression phases that respond to muscle resistance in real time — targeting the injured disc with therapeutic accuracy that manual traction cannot replicate.
+The MT Core Smart Decompression cycles through precise decompression phases that respond to muscle resistance in real time — targeting the affected disc with a level of accuracy that manual traction cannot replicate.

 Conditions Treated